RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-29-pitfall-in-short-circuit-evaluation.md

 true || (anything);  // returns true
 ```

+In the above two lines, the second part of the expression is not evaluated as the first operand and the operation already determine the final result.

 ### When is it useful?
 This strategy comes in handy when you're defining the constructor of your class and assigning default values for the data members of the class.